kaiewiggins/kaiewiggins.github.io/_posts/2016-06-17-Preview-Chapter.md

 I shake my head, staring at the wall, resisting the pull.
 I can see his smile out of the corner of my eye, as he turns back to his group.

 “He’s no joke, that one!”
 Cadence whispers in my ear, shivering.
-“Ravelwan is bad news.
+“Ravelwan is something else.
 You know he’s a transfer?
 Not even from this Tower!
-You just keep your distance from that trouble.
-You can do better.”
+Bad news.”

 Ravelwan?
 A series ID?
-There are more like him?
+There are more like him? …and how does Cadence know about him, anyways?

 He’s speaking to the group in hushed tones, and I can’t help but try to listen as I pretend to study the hydration console’s display.
 All my energy is concentrated in my tingling ears, drinking in that voice, my head hot and flushed.
 My ears must be bright red.